GluuFederation/docs-ce-prod/3.1.1/source/installation-guide/install.md

 # Installation
 ## Overview
-Gluu publishes Linux packages for Ubuntu, CentOS, RHEL and Debian.
+There are Gluu Server Linux packages for Ubuntu, CentOS, RHEL and Debian operating systems.
 The installation procedure is similar across all the distributions:

 1. [Install the Linux package](#1-install-gluu-server-package)